 2 algorithm

+Our algorithm can be organized as the flow-chat in figure 2.

 A. Tuned MSER text detection

 MSER detection algorithm is widely used in object detection.
 The core of the method is the contrast of objects from the background.
 But since many regions have a high contrast and this method result in many non-text regions.
 As proposed by [],it is possible to exploit the inclusion relation between ERs to incrementally calculate ER, and in this way a Linear Time Maximally Stable Extremal Regions algorithm is developed.